Ishan440/AmpHacks2020team6/README.md

 As a small business owner I should be able to leave a review for the RBC employee after he has finished the volunteer work.

 RBC Employee: Lucy works as within Digital Marketing and Sales at RBC  and is looking to give back to the community.
 Currently, RBC employees get opportunities in their email inbox such as charity, community clean up and marathons.
-She can visit our platform to find opportunities she might be a good fit for.
+Lucy visits the RBC uplift platform to find opportunities she might be a good fit for.
 She finds a furniture store in her neighborhood who is looking for someone to go over their income tax returns.
 She connected with them and helped them save 1000$ in income tax returns.

 As an employee I should have the complete freedom to participate in the program and drop out of the program.
 As an employee my schedule needs to be respected so appointments can be